China again promises to clean up air ahead of 2022 Games

 In March, the Beijing bid committee said the government was spending $7.6 billion on efforts to tackle smog.

-Last week, hazardous pollution levels in Beijing triggered the capital's first "red alert," meaning vehicles were ordered off the roads, classes were canceled and heavy vehicles banned.
+Last week, hazardous pollution levels in Beijing triggered the capital's first "red alert," meaning vehicles were ordered off the roads, classes were cancelled and heavy vehicles banned.

 A red alert is triggered when the government believes air quality will surpass a level of 200 on an air quality index that measures various pollutants for at least three days.
 The U.S. government deems a level of more than 200 "very unhealthy".